arizvisa/ida-minsc/docs/static/multicase.rst

    >

-Defining an object in this manner allows for the different methods that are available in an object to be treated simply as functions discarding the object that is bound to the method during construction of the object.
+Defining an object in this manner allows for the different methods that are available in an object to be treated simply as functions, discarding the object that is bound to the method during construction of the object.
 This changes the semantics of objects and methods entirely.
 When calling :py:func:`help` on these namespaces, the functions available can then be listed.